shrutirij/ocr-post-correction/firstpass.md

 --output_folder sample_dataset/images/ocr_output
 ```

+The first 1000 images processed *per month* with Google Cloud are free.
+The platform also offers a $300 credit to new users.

+**If you are unable to sign up for Google Cloud, please email us at srijhwan@cs.cmu.edu and we might be able to help!**

 ## Constructing a Post-Correction Dataset

 Once we obtain a first pass OCR for all the pages in our document, the next step is constructing a dataset to train the OCR post-correction model.
 The model is trained in a **supervised manner**.

-Since the model is designed for a low-resource setting, a small number of manually annotated pages (~10 pages) is typically sufficient to train a model (although, more is better).
+Since the model is designed for a low-resource setting, a small number of manually annotated pages (~10 pages) is typically sufficient to train a model (although more is better).

 Each instance in the training dataset has a source (the first pass OCR of the endangered language text) and target (the corrected "gold" transcription).
 For the multisource setting, we have an additional source (the first pass OCR of the translation).
 These are denoted by:

-* `src1` for the first pass OCR of the endangered language text
+:pushpin: `src1` for the first pass OCR of the endangered language text

-* `src2` for the first pass OCR of the translation
+:pushpin: `src2` for the first pass OCR of the translation

-* `tgt` the corrected "gold" transcription
+:pushpin: `tgt` the corrected "gold" transcription

 The steps for creating the dataset are: